Joxos/TheAction/README.md

    `package` is the minimum unit where data is stored of each request.
 To define a new package type, you should:

-   1. Add new enumeration to the class `PACKAGE`.
+   1. Add new enumeration to the class `PACKAGE` in common/package.py.

    2. Define functions to pack your new packages.